Title: Seven Susans of Seneca Falls

 Year: 2017

-Forget conventionalism, forget what the world thinks of you stepping out of your place; think your best thoughts, speak your best words, work your best works, looking to your own conscience for approval.
+Forget conventionalism, forget what the world thinks of you stepping out of your place; think your best thoughts, speak your best words, work your best works, looking to your own conscience for approval. – Susan B. Anthony

-In this painting, eyeglasses are become links in a chain for a common vision, and water flows from Susans’ hearts, then swirls and bubbles about to trim her clothing, in another connection, this one between woman and earth.
-There’s a lot of Upstate New York in this painting, with its 19th century traditions in water-cures, free love, high thinking, plain living, ditch-digging, spiritualism, activism &c.
+In this painting, eyeglasses become links in a chain, for a common vision, and water flows from Susan’s hearts, then swirls and bubbles about to trim her clothing, in another connection, this one referring to Seneca Falls, NY, which was not Susan’s birthplace, but rather where the movement for women’s voting and other rights were birthed.
+The water also connects woman and earth.
+Do not take this lightly.